 - FREE before care begins at 8 a.m.

-- All activities included in program cost.
+- All activities (excluding field trips) included in the program cost

 - Late registrations are subject to a $20 fee.
 Some programs may not accept late registrations.